JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 As you may imagine, Jesus has something to say about it:

 Then came forward one of the groups of the Pharisees to ask harassing questions, and the spokesman, signaling to Jesus, said: “_Master, I am a lawyer, and I would like to ask you which, in your opinion, is the greatest commandment?_” Jesus answered: “_There is but one commandment, and that one is the greatest of all, and that commandment is: ‘Hear O Israel, the Lord our God, the Lord is one; and you shall love the Lord your God with all your heart and with all your soul, with all your mind and with all your strength.’
 This is the first and great commandment.
 And the second commandment is like this first; indeed, it springs directly therefrom, and it is: ‘You shall love your neighbor as yourself.’
-There is no other commandment greater than these; on these two commandments hang all the law and the prophets._” [174:4.2] (P. 1901)
+There is no other commandment greater than these; on these two commandments hang all the law and the prophets._” [[UB 174:4.2](/en/The_Urantia_Book/174#p4_2)]

 The evening before he was killed, Jesus amended his instruction:

 After a few moments of informal conversation, Jesus stood up and said: “_When I enacted for you a parable indicating how you should be willing to serve one another, I said that I desired to give you a new commandment; and I would do this now as I am about to leave you.
 You well know the commandment which directs that you love one another; that you love your neighbor even as yourself.
 But I am not wholly satisfied with even that sincere devotion on the part of my children.
 I would have you perform still greater acts of love in the kingdom of the believing brotherhood.
 And so I give you this new commandment: That you love one another even as I have loved you.
-And by this will all men know that you are my disciples if you thus love one another.
-[180:1.1] (P. 1944)
+And by this will all men know that you are my disciples if you thus love one another. [[UB 180:1.1](/en/The_Urantia_Book/180#p1_1)]

 First, we are to love God with our whole hearts and souls and minds and strength.
 Second, we are to prove it by loving each other.
 How do we do that?
 Back to the book:

 In the mind’s eye conjure up a picture of one of your primitive ancestors of cave-dwelling times―a short, misshapen, filthy, snarling hulk of a man standing, legs spread, club upraised, breathing hate and animosity as he looks fiercely just ahead.
 Such a picture hardly depicts the divine dignity of man.
 But allow us to enlarge the picture.
 In front of this animated human crouches a saber-toothed tiger.
 Behind him, a woman and two children.
 Immediately you recognize that such a picture stands for the beginnings of much that is fine and noble in the human race, but the man is the same in both pictures.
 Only, in the second sketch you are favored with a widened horizon.
 You therein discern the motivation of this evolving mortal.
 His attitude becomes praiseworthy because you understand him.
 If you could only fathom the motives of your associates, how much better you would understand them.
-If you could only know your fellows, you would eventually fall in love with them.
-[100:4.5] (P. 1098)
+If you could only know your fellows, you would eventually fall in love with them. [[UB 100:4.5](/en/The_Urantia_Book/100#p4_5)]

 You cannot truly love your fellows by a mere act of the will.
 Love is only born of thoroughgoing understanding of your neighbor’s motives and sentiments.
 It is not so important to love all men today as it is that each day you learn to love one more human being.
 If each day or each week you achieve an understanding of one more of your fellows, and if this is the limit of your ability, then you are certainly socializing and truly spiritualizing your personality.
 Love is infectious, and when human devotion is intelligent and wise, love is more catching than hate.
 But only genuine and unselfish love is truly contagious.
-If each mortal could only become a focus of dynamic affection, this benign virus of love would soon pervade the sentimental emotion-stream of humanity to such an extent that all civilization would be encompassed by love, and that would be the realization of the brotherhood of man.
-[100:4.6] (P. 1098)
+If each mortal could only become a focus of dynamic affection, this benign virus of love would soon pervade the sentimental emotion-stream of humanity to such an extent that all civilization would be encompassed by love, and that would be the realization of the brotherhood of man. [[UB 100:4.6](/en/The_Urantia_Book/100#p4_6)]

 Honestly, the solution to our list of problems is that we need to fall in love with each other.
 We need to get to know, really know, people who are not like us.
 We need to deeply listen to them so well that we fall in love with them.
 We need to stop listening to our animal instincts and start obeying the commandment to love each other the way God loves us.